kitnato/neverquest/README.md

 ##### Siegecraft

-Allows the use of [two-handed](./src/data/manual.md#two-handed) weapons.
+Allows the use of [two-handed](#two-handed) weapons.

 ### Traits

 Traits are permanent passive abilities acquired upon retiring for all subsequent new quests.

-- Brawler: Wearing no shield adds doubles unarmed damage.
+- Brawler: Wearing no shield doubles unarmed damage.
 - Bruiser: Current stamina adds unarmed bonus damage & unarmed attacks have a chance to stagger.
 - Inoculated: When poisoned, health reduction and recovery rate are halved.
 - Nudist: Double dodge rate when not wearing any armor.